-The committee shall meet during the AAFS Annual Conference and throughout the year as necessary by electronic/telephonic conferences as determined by the chair.
+The committee shall meet during the AAFS annual meeting and throughout the year as necessary by electronic/telephonic meetings as determined by the chair.

-6.6.
+6.5.
 ETHICS COMMITTEE RULES AND PROCEDURES

 The composition of the Ethics Committee is set forth in Article V., Section 1, a. of the AAFS Bylaws.